queen-raae/demo-data-functions/src/pages/index.md

 ## Enjoy this demo?

-Learn how develop and deploy your first serverless functions pushing/pulling data to a third party service in my [upcoming bootcamp](https://queen.raae.codes/gatsby-bootcamps/first-function/?utm_source=demo&utm_campaign=demo-data-functions), or sign up for emails [from yours truly](https://queen.raae.codes/emails/?utm_source=demo&utm_campaign=demo-data-functions) to get the most out of Gatsby!
+Learn more on getting the most out of Gatsby by [subscribing](https://queen.raae.codes/emails/?utm_source=demo&utm_campaign=demo-data-functions) to daily emails from yours truly.

 <cite>— Queen Raae 👑</cite>